An invitation to Alexandrov geometry: CAT(0) spaces: Semisolutions

-\parbf{Exercise~\ref{ex:inner-support}.} Since $\Omega$ is not two-convex, we can fix a simple closed curve $\gamma$ which lies in the intersection of a plane $W_0$ and $\Omega$, and is contractible in $\Omega$ but not contractible in $\Omega\cap W_0$.
+\parbf{\ref{ex:inner-support}.} Since $\Omega$ is not two-convex, we can fix a simple closed curve $\gamma$ that lies in the intersection of a plane $W_0$ and $\Omega$, and is contractible in $\Omega$ but not contractible in $\Omega\cap W_0$.

-Let $\phi\:\DD\to \Omega$ be a disc which shrinks $\gamma$.
-Applying the loop theorem (arguing as in the proof of Proposition~\ref{prop:3d-strong-2-convexity}), we can assume that $\phi$ is an embedding and $\phi(\DD)$ lies on one side of $W_0$.
+Let $\phi\:\DD\to \Omega$ be a disc that shrinks~$\gamma$.
+Applying the loop theorem (arguing as in the proof of Proposition~\ref{prop:3d-strong-2-convexity}), we can assume that $\phi$ is an embedding and $\phi(\DD)$ lies on one side of~$W_0$.

-Let $Q$ be the bounded domain cut from $\EE^3$ by $\phi(\DD)$ and $W_0$.
-By assumption it contains a point which is not in $\Omega$.
-Changing $W_0,\gamma$ and $\phi$ slightly, we can assume that such a point lies in the interior of $Q$.
+Let $Q$ be the bounded closed domain cut from $\EE^3$ by $\phi(\DD)$ and~$W_0$.
+By assumption it contains a point that is not in~$\Omega$.
+Changing $W_0,\gamma$ and $\phi$ slightly, we can assume that such a point lies in the interior of~$Q$.